mganderson/markov_bot/README.md

 After completing the command prompt dialogue, the bot will begin monitoring the stream of posts to the subreddit you specified and will comment on posts matching the keywords either provided through the prompts or in defaults.json.

 This project uses PRAW - check it out [here](https://praw.readthedocs.io/en/latest/).
-Install it with pip.

 Thoughts/comments?
 Reach me at mga25@njit.edu